IBM/ce-cns/documentation/logging.md

 ### Create the logging service automatically

-You can create the lite service instances for logging and monitoring by using this bash script.
+You can create the lite service instances for logging and monitoring by using this bash script [`ce-create-monitoring-logging-services.sh`](https://github.com/IBM/ce-cns/blob/master/CE/ce-create-monitoring-logging-services.sh)

 ```sh
 cd $ROOT_FOLDER/CE